Cal State Bakersfield Roadrunners

-The Cal State Bakersfield Roadrunners (also known as CSUB Roadrunners, and sometimes as the Bakersfield Roadrunners) are the intercollegiate athletic teams representing the California State University, Bakersfield, located in Bakersfield, California.
+The Cal State Bakersfield Roadrunners (also known as CSUB Roadrunners, and now in the process of being rebranded as the Bakersfield Roadrunners) are the intercollegiate athletic teams representing California State University, Bakersfield, located in Bakersfield, California.
 The Roadrunners compete at the National Collegiate Athletic Association (NCAA) Division I level as a member of the Big West Conference.

 Nickname

-The CSU Bakersfield official team nickname is the "Roadrunners."
+Bakersfield's official team nickname is the "Roadrunners".
 In November 1970, thirty-three nicknames were put to a student vote.
 The final vote was between Roadrunners and El Cid with "Roadrunners" winning.

 History

 The university is currently an NCAA Division I school, after previously competing at the Division II level and in the California Collegiate Athletic Association (CCAA).
 The Roadrunners began the transition process in 2006 and became a full Division I member in July 2010.
 Following a period as one of a tiny number of Division I independents, CSU Bakersfield joined the Western Athletic Conference in July 2013 for most sports.
 On November 27, 2017, CSUB announced that it would leave the WAC and join the Big West Conference on July 1, 2020.

+The university began rebranding its athletic program as "Bakersfield" in the 2023–24 school year.

 Sports sponsored

 Most varsity teams representing California State University, Bakersfield compete in the Big West Conference.
 The wrestling team is in the Pac-12 Conference, the swimming and diving teams are in the Mountain Pacific Sports Federation, and the women's indoor track and field team competes as an independent.
+The swimming & diving teams will move to the Big West when it begins sponsoring the sport for both sexes in 2024–25.